March 19, 2021

 Be careful not to over-fill the Pop Tarts.
 If you put too much filling in, it will ooze out of the holes on the top and create a mess!

-Make sure your edges are crimped well and you have a lot of holes on top; not doing this can cause the filling to ooze out!
+For best results, make sure your edges are crimped well and you have a lot of holes on top; not doing this can cause the filling to ooze out!

-Storage: I keep these in an air-tight container at room temperature for about 5 days.
+Storage: I keep these in an airtight container at room temperature for about 5 days.
 Store in the refrigerator or freezer for longer storage.

 Reheat in a conventional or toaster oven (but not a toaster) for about 2-3 minutes at 350 degrees Fahrenheit (175 Celsius).

 Note: This data should be used only as an estimate.
 Please see the nutrition section of my terms and conditions for more information on how this data is calculated.